Shooting Instructors Favorite Bipods for ELR

 I would never have guessed I would invest this much in a bipod, however after using it, I will never go back.
 Having a solid (repeatable) foundation for your shooting platform can’t be overstated enough.

-By Shepard Humphries
+Accu-tac review by Shepard Humphries

 The Harris bipod is what I used when I was a SWAT sniper team leader back in the early 2000’s.
 It was all I knew and I liked it at the time.
 After using some much better bipods, I am no longer such a huge fan.
-I still use them on my rifles, however I think that my next one will be either an Atlas 5H or the Long Range Accuracy that Scott mentions above.